endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 In fact, the random ATS picks come close to matching the data model choices but I'm getting ahead of myself.
 Let's introduce those models and how we calculated their correct picks ATS.

 The data models of FiveThirtyEight and FOX do not make outright predictions against the spread.
-This is not technically true for FOX but due to the nature of ever changing lines and the need to standardize a source (Sportsline in this article) I am treating the two models in a similar way.
+This is not technically true for FOX but due to the nature of ever changing lines and the need to standardize a source (Sportsline in this article) to measure against I am treating the two models in a similar way.

- - in situ
- - 538 lines
- - FOX simulations
- - compare point spreads of 538/FOX against Sportsline
+For both data models we use the in week most up-to-date projections ("in situ").
+FiveThirtyEight provides an ELO-based spread for each game while FOX provides average final scores based on 10k game simulations.
+I used the FiveThirtyEight lines and FOX score differentials to determine who the models favored and by how much.
+I compared the data models' lines against the current week's line and used the discrepencies as proxies for picks ATS.

+As an example,

  - based on differing expectations bt models and line I determine ATS pick
  - above is the arbitrage
  - below vis representation